ppryanichek/100-days-of-code/log.md

 I understood how COMMIT, ROLLBACK and SAVEPOINT work, but I haven't understood how to apply them yet....

+### Day 52: December 6, Friday

+**Today`s Progress**:

+Couldn't resist the urge to sleep yesterday... so +1 day to the challenge.

+Today I tried to understand the transaction isolation levels (I think I understood it).

+I also realized that pgadmin implicitly wraps all code in BEGIN; ...
+COMMIT; construct (I couldn't understand why everything works without changes if I don't use this construct. :/ that's why)

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)